red/docs/reactivity.md

 *Graphs C, D & E show chained reactions, where some targets are, themselves, reactors, setting up a chain of relations that can have any shape.*

 Reactions are run asynchronously, when a source field(s) value is changed.
-As long as the objects exist the reaction relationship exists, unless the reaction is explicitly destroyed using `react/unlink` or `clear-reactions`.
+The reaction relationship is maintained until the reaction is explicitly destroyed using `react/unlink` or `clear-reactions`.

 Only the source objects in a reactive expression need to be a reactor.
 The target can be a simple object.
-If the target is also a reactor, reactions are chained and a graph of relations is constructed (with no extra work on your part).
+If the target is also a reactor, reactions are chained and a graph of relations is constructed implicitly.

 Notes:
 * Red's reactive support could be extended in the future to support a "pull" model.